iamsikun/iamsikun.github.io/_pages/about.md

 * *Causal Inference with Unstructured Data as Control Variables*, with Dennis Zhang and Zhenling Jiang

 ## Presentations
+* 2024 INFORMS Annual Meeting (Scheduled):
+    * Session chair of Machine Learning and Causal Inference
+    * Causal Inference with Unstructured Data as Control Variables
-* 2024 POMS Annual Conference (Scheduled): Causal Inference with Unstructured Data as Control Variables
+* 2024 POMS Annual Conference: Causal Inference with Unstructured Data as Control Variables
 * 2023 INFORMS Annual Meeting: Causal Inference with Unstructured Data as Control Variables
 * 2023 POMS Annual Conference:
     * Data-driven mechanism design and the value of data